The Great Grill Debate: Charcoal vs. Gas

 Operating Cost

 Gas grills run on either natural gas or propane canisters.
-A 20-lb.
-Blue Rhino Propane Canister costs $50 (in-store only) to start (and yes, comes filled with propane).
-And when that runs out, a 20-lb.
-Blue Rhino Propane Standard Exchange (read: refill) will set you back $19.99 (in-store only).
+A BernzOmatic 20-lb.
+Propane Tank will set you back $29.99 (with free in-store pickup, a low by $3), but you'll have to get it filled up at your local Home Depot, Lowe's, Costco, or the like.
 A good rule of thumb to calculate your propane usage is to relate one hour of continuous cooking time to each pound the canister holds.
 Therefore, after the initial canister purchase (which we figure should be factored into the grill cost), cooking gas will cost about $1 per hour of grilling.

-Meanwhile, according to our friends at chow.com, the chimney starter in a charcoal grill can hold up to six quarts of bricks; six quarts of sustainably sourced charcoal costs about $1.70 per cookout, while briquettes cost roughly $3.35.
+Meanwhile, the chimney starter in a charcoal grill can hold up to six quarts of bricks; six quarts of sustainably sourced charcoal costs about $1.70 per cookout, while briquettes cost roughly $3.35.
 For charcoal grills, we'll also factor in lighter fluid.
-A 32-oz bottle of Chefmate Lighter Fluid ($2.99 with free in-store pickup, a low by $1) will get things started.
+A 64-oz. bottle of Kingsford Lighter Fluid ($6.97 with free in-store pickup, a low by $2) will get things started.

 Advantage: Gas Grill